Supermarkets: Stop using plastic bags, reduce waste, protect our environment & wildlife.

-Collectively we use and discard over 1 TRILLION plastic bags each year, they take 1000s of years to decay and they harm thousands of species of ocean wildlife alone each year (In each square mile of ocean there is estimated to be 40,000+ pieces of plastic floating).
+Collectively we use and discard over 1 TRILLION plastic bags each year, they take 1000s of years to decay and they harm our planet in so many ways.
+In each square mile of ocean there is estimated to be 40,000+ pieces of plastic floating.

 When I was a child in Bangladesh, the price of a bottle of Coca Cola was 14 Taka, if you returned the bottle you would receive 7 Taka back.
-The problem of pollution from such bottles was solved almost overnight.
-People collected them, customers drank outside the store and returned the bottle and some companies employed people to collect the bottles in return for an income.
+The problem of pollution from such bottles was massively reduced, people collected them, customers returned the bottles and some companies employed people to collect the bottles in return for an income.

 I'm asking all major supermarkets to stop using cheap plastic bags altogether.
-In time, better, environmentally friendly alternatives should be used.
+Better, environmentally friendly alternatives must be used.
 Supermarkets should encourage people with better incentives to reuse more environmentally friendly bags.
-The 5p charge for bags has had good results, but our bins are still full of bags, as are our oceans.
+The 5p charge for bags has had good results, but our bins are still full of bags, the land is littered with them, as are our oceans.

 Though part of the solution, biodegradable plastics require certain environmental conditions to break down and some contain within them toxic chemicals.They also linger in the seas and on land for hundreds of years.